NINR’s New Scientific Director: Sabrina Wong, R.N., Ph.D.

 Her first few months as the NINR SD have been busy ones, to be sure.
 Wong and her colleagues are working on a brand-new strategic plan to guide NINR’s Division of Intramural Research.
 The new plan aims to ensure that all team members have an equal opportunity to achieve their professional goals unhindered by traditional hierarchies.
 Wong hopes that the new strategies and directions in a plan built together will result in a diverse, inclusive, and productive research environment at NINR.
 Looking ahead, Wong wants to see intramural research at NINR make advances in primary care more accessible across a diverse range of communities and populations.

 When she’s not working, reading, or authoring scientific papers, Wong enjoys the great outdoors and has a talent for running long—really long—distances.
-In South Africa, she completed Comrades, the world’s oldest ultramarathon, where she ran 60 miles in less than 11 hours, days after summitting Mt.
+In South Africa, she completed Comrades (external link), the world’s oldest ultramarathon, where she ran 60 miles in less than 11 hours, days after summitting Mt.
 Kilimanjaro in Tanzania.
-She’s also finished the 120-mile Trans-Rockies ultramarathon in Colorado, a six-day adventure that covers elevations between 7,400 and 12,600 feet above sea level between Buena Vista and Beaver Creek.
+She’s also finished the 120-mile Trans-Rockies ultramarathon (external link) in Colorado, a six-day adventure that covers elevations between 7,400 and 12,600 feet above sea level between Buena Vista and Beaver Creek.
 These days, she tries to fit exercise into her daily routine, “like running to the Metro station on the way to work,” she said.

 Satabdi Nandi, a Postdoctoral Fellow in the National Institute on Aging’s Laboratory of Molecular Biology and Immunology, is investigating the generation of antibody diversity in mouse B cells.
 Outside of work, she enjoys visiting museums to learn about the past, diverse cultures, and the motivation behind artists’ creations.